SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

-# Activate alerts for deployment exceptions of integration artifacts
+# Exercise 2.2 - Activate alerts for deployment exceptions of integration artifacts

 In this exercise, you will activate the **monitoring** and the **alerting** of integration exceptions for a particular Cloud Integration service.
 *This exercise is only required if you want to perform all configurations yourself.*